What is Java EE

 Java Persistence Query Language: JPQL is used to create queries on the tables based on the abstract schema.
 You can create dynamic queries and fetch the results using JPQL as given in our another article on named queries.

-For more details on the Java Persistence API refer to the documentation at the Java EE page.
+For more details on the Java Persistence API refer to the documentation at this page.

 4. What is not considered a Java EE

 Java EE only details with Enterprise Applications.
-The following are not covered under Java EE:
+The following are not covered under Java EE version:

 - Core Java API such as JDBC which internally used by Java Persistence API to connect and query with the databases